irenecelebrin/pands-project/README.md

 **What it does**

-This program creates a pairplot showing the relationship that each featrure has with the other features in the dataset.
+This program uses Seaborne to create a pairplot showing the relationship that each featrure has with the other features in the dataset.
+About paiplots: [seaborn.pairplot](https://seaborn.pydata.org/generated/seaborn.pairplot.html).

 **How it works**
 The code load the iris dataset.
 Then it uses Pandas and Seaborn to plot a pairplot and save it to a png file.